MirrorChu/Photos/README.md

 **(b) Test Scenarios**

-For the first selected issue, the first test scenario corresponds to method **testVarcharToCharSaturatedFloorCast** in class TestCharacterStringCasts, the second test scenario corresponds to method **testVarcharToCharSaturatedFloorCast1** in class TestCharacterStringCasts.
+For the first selected issue, the first test scenario corresponds to method **testVarcharToCharSaturatedFloorCast** in class TestCharacterStringCasts1, the second test scenario corresponds to method **testVarcharToCharSaturatedFloorCast1** in class TestCharacterStringCasts1.

 For the second selected issue, the first test scenario corresponds to method **testShowCreateTable** in class TestRaptorBucketedConnectorTest, the second test scenario corresponds to method **testShardsSystemTableBucketNumber** in class TestRaptorBucketedConnectorTest.